Hwaseong, Gyeonggi: Universal Studios

+Aricell battery factory fire

+On June 24, 2024, a fire at a lithium battery factory owned by Aricell killed 23 workers, and a further 8 workers were wounded.

+The fire was caused by the explosion of a series of battery cells.

 Climate

 Hwaseong has a humid continental climate (Köppen: Dwa), but can be considered a borderline humid subtropical climate (Köppen: Cwa) using the -3 C isotherm.
 The city is located in the western area of the Korean Peninsula.
 The temperatures in winter are low along the coast since it is located in the lower plains and close to the Yellow Sea (West Sea), where the water is shallow.

 Additionally, Siberian air flows directly into the western flatlands of the Korean peninsula, making several areas colder.

 Demographics

-Hwaseong is populated by 49% male South Korean citizens, 46% South Korean females, and 5% foreign residents.
+Hwaseong is populated by 49% male South Korean citizens, 46% female South Korean citizens, and 5% foreign residents.
 With 236,241 homes, there are on average 2.8 people per registered place of residence in the city.
 With the exceptions of Byeongjeom 2-dong, Dongtan 2-dong and Dongtan 3-dong, there is a larger number of males than females in every division of the city.